prince18d/idate/README.md

 ## Overview

-The iDate NVDA Addon allows NVDA users to easily access Islamic dates with a simple keyboard shortcut or a custom gesture.
+The iDate NVDA Addon allows NVDA users to easily get Islamic date with a simple keyboard shortcut or a custom gesture

 ## Features

-- Quickly retrieve Islamic dates while using NVDA.
+- Quickly retrieve Islamic date while using NVDA
-- Easy-to-remember keyboard shortcut: NVDA + Shift + H.
+- Easy to remember keyboard shortcut: NVDA + Shift + H
-- Customizable input gesture for accessing Islamic dates.
+- Customizable input gesture for accessing Islamic dates

 ## Installation

-1. Download the latest release of the iDate NVDA Addon from the [Releases](https://github.com/prince18/idate/releases) page.
+1. Download the latest release of the iDate NVDA Addon from the [Releases](https://github.com/prince18d/idate/releases/tag/v0.1) page
-2. Save the downloaded file to your computer.
+2. Save the downloaded file to your computer
 3. Install the addon by following these steps:
-   - Locate the downloaded file and press Enter to install.
+   - Locate the downloaded file and press Enter to install

 ## Usage